Information about Paul Erdös (1913–1996)

-- The Mathematics of Paul Erdös, edited by Ronald Graham and Jaroslav Nesetril (Springer, 1997), in two volumes (but out of print).
+- The Mathematics of Paul Erdös, second edition, comes in volumes one and two, edited by Ronald Graham and Jaroslav Nesetril.

 - Combinatorics, Paul Erdös is Eighty, in two volumes, edited by D. Miklós, V. T. Sós and T. Szönyi, published by the János Bolyai Mathematical Society, Budapest (1993 and 1996).
 This work contains papers by many prominent authors—with information both about Paul Erdös and about his mathematics.
-Volume 2 contains an excellent 88-page biographical article by László Babai entitled “In and Out of Hungary: Paul Erdös, His Friends, and Times”; an abridged version is available on the author’s website (see also this page for the author’s other reflections on Erdös’s work).
+Volume 2 contains an excellent 88-page biographical article by László Babai entitled “In and Out of Hungary: Paul Erdös, His Friends, and Times”; an abridged version is available on the author’s website (see also this page).
 This volume also contains Erdös’s own paper entitled “On some of my favourite theorems”.

 - Erdös on Graphs: His Legacy of Unsolved Problems by Fan Chung and Ron Graham.
 This book was published in January 1998 by A K Peters, Ltd., ISBN 1-56881-079-2.

-- Proofs From The Book by Martin Aigner and Günther M. Ziegler (Springer, second edition, 2001).
+- Proofs From The Book by Martin Aigner and Günther M. Ziegler (Springer, fourth edition, 2009).

 Films (and items in other media) about Paul Erdös

-- N is a Number, a wonderful documentary film by George Paul Csicsery, which individuals can order from the Mathematical Association of America (800-331-1622).
+- N is a Number, a wonderful documentary film by George Paul Csicsery, which can be ordered from amazon.com.

 - National Public Radio’s 1998 discussion of strange scientists (their term), including Paul Hoffman talking about Paul Erdös.
 Click here for a related NPR show, on Math and the Media.
 One can also view a lecture given by Paul Hoffman in 2000 entitled “The Man Who Loved Only Numbers”, describing the life and work of Paul Erdös:

-- Zentralblatt MATH has published a CD-ROM entitled Paul Erdös in Zentralblatt MATH: Reviews of His Papers and Articles about His Life, on the occasion of the 1998 International Congress of Mathematicicans in Berlin.
+- Zentralblatt MATH published a CD-ROM entitled Paul Erdös in Zentralblatt MATH: Reviews of His Papers and Articles about His Life, on the occasion of the 1998 International Congress of Mathematicicans in Berlin.
 Contents: Introduction by B. Wegner, Pictures of Erdös, Papers about Erdös’s life and work, Articles and books of and about Erdös reviewed in Zentrallblatt MATH 1931-1998, Bibliography compiled by J. Grossman, References to Documents in the World Wide Web.
-One needs a computer with Web browser, a pdf-viewer, and a CD-ROM drive.
-For a limited time copies are available from Bernd Wegner for 10 US$; contact him at firstname.lastname@example.org.
+It is now available on the Web.

 - There is a pub on a little street behind Eotvos University in Budapest that was renamed the Erdös Cafe.
 It is right next to the math and physics departments.
 At last report it was padlocked because of unstable conditions in the neighborhood, as shown in this photo.